Doctor who kept fetuses is vilified in life and death

 “Am I concerned?
 Yes.
 Am I going to change?
 No,” Klopfer told The Associated Press.

-He was in continuous legal battles, sometimes with the backing of abortion rights advocates, including the ACLU.
+He was in continuous legal disputes, sometimes with the backing of abortion rights advocates, including the ACLU.
 He joined a 1999 lawsuit that argued Indiana’s ban on Medicaid funding for abortions discriminated against the poor.
 It also hurt Klopfer’s business.

 It was a 1978 Chicago Sun-Times story that first raised questions publicly about Klopfer, recounting the competition between him and another doctor.
 A nurse told the newspaper that the other doctor tallied each abortion in pencil on his pant leg.
 If Klopfer saw lots of marks, he would go “like wildfire to catch up,” she said.